Zscaler (NASDAQ:ZS) PT Raised to $400.00

-Zscaler (NASDAQ:ZS) had its price target lifted by Truist Securities from $325.00 to $400.00 in a report published on Wednesday, Price Targets.com reports.
-Truist Securities currently has a buy rating on the stock.
+Zscaler (NASDAQ:ZS) had its price target lifted by Wedbush from $320.00 to $400.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
+The brokerage presently has an “outperform” rating on the stock.
+Wedbush’s price objective points to a potential upside of 20.49% from the company’s current price.

-A number of other analysts have also weighed in on ZS.
-Daiwa Capital Markets started coverage on Zscaler in a research note on Wednesday, September 29th.
-They issued a neutral rating and a $266.00 target price on the stock.
-BTIG Research increased their target price on Zscaler from $401.00 to $439.00 and gave the stock a buy rating in a research note on Wednesday.
-Needham & Company LLC raised their price target on Zscaler from $345.00 to $390.00 and gave the company a strong-buy rating in a research note on Monday.
+Several other research firms also recently weighed in on ZS.
+Mizuho increased their price target on shares of Zscaler from $385.00 to $400.00 and gave the stock a “buy” rating in a research report on Wednesday.
+JMP Securities increased their price target on shares of Zscaler from $330.00 to $400.00 and gave the stock a “market outperform” rating in a research report on Wednesday.
+Morgan Stanley increased their price objective on shares of Zscaler from $275.00 to $330.00 and gave the stock an “equal weight” rating in a research note on Wednesday.
 They noted that the move was a valuation call.
-Wolfe Research raised their price target on Zscaler from $325.00 to $400.00 and gave the company an outperform rating in a research note on Wednesday.
-Finally, Piper Sandler raised their price target on Zscaler from $235.00 to $285.00 and gave the company a neutral rating in a research note on Friday, September 10th.
-They noted that the move was a valuation call.
-Nine analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $343.55.
+Truist Securities increased their price objective on shares of Zscaler from $225.00 to $325.00 and gave the stock a “buy” rating in a research note on Friday, September 10th.
+Finally, Credit Suisse Group started coverage on shares of Zscaler in a research note on Tuesday, November 16th.
+They issued an “outperform” rating and a $410.00 price objective for the company.
+Nine equities research analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Zscaler presently has an average rating of “Buy” and an average price target of $343.55.

-In other Zscaler news, major shareholder Ajay Mangal sold 150,000 shares of the firm’s stock in a transaction dated Wednesday, September 15th.
-The stock was sold at an average price of $272.63, for a total value of $40,894,500.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO Jagtar Singh Chaudhry sold 81,568 shares of Zscaler stock in a transaction dated Thursday, September 16th.
-The stock was sold at an average price of $268.97, for a total value of $21,939,344.96.
+In related news, major shareholder Ajay Mangal sold 150,000 shares of Zscaler stock in a transaction dated Wednesday, September 15th.
+The shares were sold at an average price of $272.63, for a total transaction of $40,894,500.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Amit Sinha sold 7,000 shares of Zscaler stock in a transaction dated Wednesday, November 24th.
+The shares were sold at an average price of $339.68, for a total transaction of $2,377,760.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 367,329 shares of company stock valued at $101,184,361.
-Corporate insiders own 21.40% of the company’s stock.
+Insiders sold a total of 367,329 shares of company stock valued at $101,184,361 in the last 90 days.
+Company insiders own 21.40% of the company’s stock.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Tarbox Family Office Inc. lifted its holdings in shares of Zscaler by 370.4% during the second quarter.
-Tarbox Family Office Inc. now owns 127 shares of the company’s stock worth $27,000 after purchasing an additional 100 shares during the period.
-Winch Advisory Services LLC lifted its holdings in Zscaler by 49.3% in the third quarter.
-Winch Advisory Services LLC now owns 112 shares of the company’s stock valued at $29,000 after acquiring an additional 37 shares during the period.
-First Horizon Advisors Inc. lifted its holdings in Zscaler by 75.1% in the third quarter.
-First Horizon Advisors Inc. now owns 506 shares of the company’s stock valued at $32,000 after acquiring an additional 217 shares during the period.
-Allworth Financial LP lifted its holdings in Zscaler by 48.0% in the third quarter.
-Allworth Financial LP now owns 148 shares of the company’s stock valued at $39,000 after acquiring an additional 48 shares during the period.
-Finally, KB Financial Partners LLC acquired a new position in Zscaler in the second quarter valued at approximately $40,000.
-42.99% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Price T Rowe Associates Inc. MD increased its position in Zscaler by 7.4% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 39,868 shares of the company’s stock valued at $8,614,000 after purchasing an additional 2,735 shares during the period.
+UBS Asset Management Americas Inc. increased its position in Zscaler by 6.8% during the 2nd quarter.
+UBS Asset Management Americas Inc. now owns 974,716 shares of the company’s stock valued at $210,597,000 after purchasing an additional 61,915 shares during the period.
+Mackenzie Financial Corp increased its position in Zscaler by 57.6% during the 2nd quarter.
+Mackenzie Financial Corp now owns 27,740 shares of the company’s stock valued at $5,994,000 after purchasing an additional 10,144 shares during the period.
+Mn Services Vermogensbeheer B.V. purchased a new position in Zscaler during the 2nd quarter valued at about $10,749,000.
+Finally, Daiwa Securities Group Inc. increased its position in Zscaler by 87.6% during the 2nd quarter.
+Daiwa Securities Group Inc. now owns 11,274 shares of the company’s stock valued at $2,435,000 after purchasing an additional 5,266 shares during the period.
+42.99% of the stock is currently owned by institutional investors and hedge funds.

 Zscaler Company Profile